 Throughout time, music has influenced many cultures and the world itself as a form of self-expression and storytelling.
 But even more impressive are the musicians responsible for the creation and evolution of such music.
 And one such instrument with a rich history of influencers and prodigies responsible for its dominance in the musical world today is the violin.
-So without further ado, here are the top 12 best violinists of all time.
+So without further ado, here are the top 15 greatest violin players of all time.

 1) Niccolo Paganini